Daily Diary

 Day 13 - 22/9/05 Helmsdale - John O' Groats

-There was only one more major obstacle between me and JOG, and that was the infamous down and up at Berridale.
-I descended the hill at 43 mph despite having the brakes full on and just made the first right hand bend by scraping the edge of the road, only to then have to take the sharp left hander in the middle of the road (praying that nothing comes the other way).
-I then survived the following sharp right but had to walk uphill the last bit as all the momentum was lost and I was just too knackered.
-I saw several Tornado aircraft today and was "buzzed" by one of them on the A99 when he came off the North Sea and flew at treetop height right over my bloody head!!
+There was now only one more major obstacle between me and John O' Groats, and that was the infamous down and up at Berridale (I was told about this by 4 different people during the trip).
+On arrival I descended the hill at 43 mph despite having the brakes almost full on and just made the first right hand bend scraping the edge of the road as I went, only to then have to take the following sharp left hander in the middle of the road (while praying that nothing comes the other way).
+I then survived the sharp right at the bottom but had to walk uphill the last bit as all the momentum was lost and I was just too knackered to pedal to the top.

 Finished